 The Starter is at the Start of the race and is responsible for giving the countdown or signal for each racer to start.
 They communicate with the Finish Ref and timing crew.

-Assistant Starter (Full Day Credit, 1 Volunteer)
+Assistant Starter (1 Volunteer)

 The assistant starter calls the competitors to the start in their start order and assists in getting the racers lined up and into the start area.

 These individuals, two at the start and two at the finish, use a stopwatch and clipboard to hand record all the starts/finishes for use in case of an electrical timing malfunction.